cnsilvan/deskmini310_hackintosh/README.md

 * I will write some detailed tutorials (How to install macos and configure clover, etc.) in my free time, and this repository will be continuously updated until I  use the Deskmini310 no longer.

+## Issues

+Occasionally restart, but I think this is an inevitable problem for Hackintosh , Fortunately, it happens very rarely.

 ## ChangeLog

 | Date      | Content                                                              |